+NOV-205, our second glutathione-based compound, acts as a hepatoprotective agent with immunomodulating and anti-inflammatory properties.
 NOV-205 has been administered to approximately 200 hepatitis patients in clinical trials and is in Phase 2 development for chronic hepatitis C non-responders.
 An Investigational New Drug Application ("IND") for NOV-205 as a monotherapy for chronic hepatitis C was accepted by the FDA in 2006.
 A U.S. Phase 1b clinical trial with NOV-205 in patients who previously failed treatment with pegylated interferon plus ribavirin was completed in December 2007.
 Based on favorable safety results of that trial, in March 2010 we initiated a multicenter U.S. Phase 2 trial evaluating NOV-205 as monotherapy in up to 40 chronic hepatitis C genotype 1 patients who previously failed treatment with pegylated interferon plus ribavirin.
-Safety was established in the first group of 10 patients receiving 30mg of NOV-205 daily for 49 days, triggering enrollment of another group of 10 patients who will receive 60mg NOV-205 daily for 49 days.
-We expect to have further results from this trial by the end of 2010.
+Safety was established in twenty patients receiving either 30mg or 60mg of NOV-205 daily for 49 days; however, no viral load reduction was observed.
+Due to NOV-205's lack of clinical activity as a monotherapy and our limited financial resources, we intend to put NOV-205 development on hold and focus efforts on expanding our oncology product pipeline and further developing NOV-002 in combination with immunogenic chemotherapy.